 Digested DNA samples are loaded into the DNA gelatin plug into a gel, and are subjected to separation by alternating the electric field between spatially distinct pairs of electrodes

-Application of an electric field that is periodically re-orienting causes long DNA molecules to reorient during the course of electrophoresis.
-The time required for reorientation is also inversely proportional to the size of DNA fragment.
-As smaller molecules reorient more quickly than larger molecules, separation of a variety of DNA fragment sizes ranging from kilobases to megabases ensues if the gel is run for a sufficient length of time.
+Application of an electric field that is periodically reorienting causes long DNA molecules to reorient during electrophoresis.
+The time required for reorientation is also inversely proportional to the size of the DNA fragment.
+As smaller molecules reorient more quickly than larger molecules, separation of various DNA fragment sizes ranging from kilobases to megabases ensues if the gel is run for a sufficient time.
 This process generates a fingerprint profile that can be digitally imagined.

 This system consists of 24 electrodes in an octagon arrangement producing a constant electrophoresis gradient that switches from the primary to the secondary electrodes located at a 60° angle from the centre of the agarose gel.
 Consequently, this configuration causes the DNA molecules to re-orient in the agarose gel matrix over a 120° angle.